-Upside-Down Cakes Are the Perfect Cakes for People Who Hate Frosting
+Upside-Down Cakes Were Made to Reward People Who Hate Frosting

 It’s my own fault, though; I’ve misspoken.
 It’s not that I hate cake.
 I hate frosting.
 Towering layer cakes wrapped in delicate buttercream and cupcakes piled high with piped sugar plaster are thrilling sights for plenty of people I cherish and respect, and that’s great.
-It takes all types, and I am a proud representative of the frosting-hating type.
+It takes all types; I just happen to be a proud representative of the frosting-hating type.